The Center can help.

 Tender Living Care

 From the point of diagnosis, a life-impacting illness affects everyone in the family.
-The Center provides Peer Support Groups for children ages 3-18, their parents and caregivers with separate groups for the adult with the illness and the adult caregiver, and young adults age 19-30.
+The Center provides Peer Support Groups for children ages 3-18, with separate groups for the adult with the illness and the adult caregiver, and young adults age 19-30.
 We also provide phone support, and community outreach and education.

 Since 1997, the Center’s Intercultural Peer Support Program has collaborated with Portland Public Schools and others to serve children, teens, and their families who have resettled locally from countries experiencing war, persecution, and natural disaster.
 Children’s Peer Support Groups are held at the Center, area schools, or other organizations.